-By test tools we understand components and software that is designed with the purpose to test the Context Manager, i.e. the tools will not be used in regular operation.
+By test tools we mean components and software that are designed with the purpose of testing the Context Manager.
+The tools will not be used normally when running the Context Manager service.
 This may include interface simulators and load generators.
 The following test tools have been provided for the context manager:

 - Context Viewer (CV) is an independent software component that acts as a context consumer.
 CV will contact an instance of CM to subscribe to context for a specific user.
 CV is GUI-based and the user's context will be displayed in a window.
 It may hold several subscriptions at the same time.
 CV contacts CM over a WS-based interface, hence will only test this part of the CM Context Consumer interface (i.e. not WS-N).
 However, the most essential test purpose of CV is to verify the content of a user's context information. - GetUserEPR /SubscribeToUser are two command-line based applications that together act as a context consumer.
 They are used for testing the WS-Notification interface to Context Manager.
 GetUserEPR will retrieve the endpoint reference (EPR) for a specific user, while SubscribeToUser will subscribe to notification updates for the same user.
 User context will be printed to default system output, usually the terminal where the scripts are executed.
-The most essential test purpose of this tool is to verify the content of a user's context information. - A4C Simulation Mode is useful when running CM in an environment where an A4C Server cannot be reached.
-When in A4C Simulation mode, CM will appear as if retrieving information from the A4C Server, but actually the exact same data is retrieved from the local machine.
-Simulation mode is activated/deactivated in the CM properties file. - RFIDDummyServer is a command-line replacement for the regular RFID Server.
+The most essential test purpose of this tool is to verify the content of a user's context information. - A4C Simulation Mode is useful when running CM in an environment where the A4C Server cannot be reached.
+When in A4C Simulation mode, the CM simulates information from the A4C Server, the data is retrieved from the local machine.
+Simulation mode is activated/deactivated in the CM properties file.

+Location Simulator is a command-line replacement for the regular RFID Server.
 It will also replace use of RFID Smart Cards (SC) and SC readers, and hence is useful when such equipment is unavailable.
-End user data (RFID Tags) and RFID SC locations may be easily configured; hence RFIDDummyServer offers a fully functional replacement of the regular RFID Server.
+End user data (RFID Tags) and RFID SC locations may be easily configured; hence Location Simulator offers a fully functional replacement of the regular RFID Server.